BenLDouthwaite/reference/docker/docker.md

 # Docker

+## Commands

+`build`

+example : `docker build  -t tagname .` to build the file in the current directory and tag with 'tagname'

 ## Exec into a container at a specifc directory

 docker exec -it container-name bash -c 'cd /var/www/html; exec "${SHELL:-sh}"'